Synthetixio/synthetix-deployments/README.md

 ## Deployment Guide

 - Run `yarn cannon setup` and ensure you have a reliable IPFS url for publishing.
-- Run `yarn cannon plugin add cannon-plugin-router` to install the router generator plug-in.

 ### Specify Upgrade

 - After [publishing any new versions of the provisioned packages](https://github.com/synthetixio/synthetix-v3#deployment-guide) (`oracle-manager`, `synthetix` and `spot-market`), bump the versions throughout the cannonfiles to match.
 - Add new settings and invoke actions as necessary.
 - Increment the version number and update the values in the network-specific omnibus cannonfiles as desired.
+The main version should match synthetix version, and if it a configuration change on the same version use a dash.
+  Version: 3.3.5
+  Version with config changes: 3.3.5-1

 ### Execute Upgrade